neondatabase/website/content/docs/guides/vercel.md

     1. Navigate to [Vercel](https://vercel.com/).
     1. Select the Vercel project you added the integration to.
     1. Select **Settings** > **Environment Variables**.
-       You should see the `DATABASE_URL` variable settings added by the integration.
+       You should see the `DATABASE_URL` and `DATABASE_URL_UNPOOLED` variable settings added by the integration.
        ![Vercel environment variables](/docs/guides/vercel_env_variables.png)

    <Admonition type="note">
    The `DATABASE_URL` variable set by the integration is set to a pooled Neon database connection string.
-The `DATABASE_URL_UNPOOLED` variable provides a direction connection to the database, in case you need it.
-For more information, see []().
+The `DATABASE_URL_UNPOOLED` variable provides a direction connection to the database, in case your tools or application requires it.
+For more information, see [Manage Vercel environment variables](#manage-vercel-environment-variables).
    </Admonition>

 ## Use the Neon Vercel Integration